cfoh/Multi-Armed-Bandit-Example/linucb/README.md

 $$β^* = \underset{\hat{β}}{\arg\min} \sum_{i=1}^{n} \left( x_i^\top \hat{β} - y_i \right)^2$$

-It turns out that the coefficient vector can be directly solved by ([see here for the derivation](https://en.wikipedia.org/wiki/Linear_regression#Estimation_methods)):
+It turns out that the coefficient vector can be directly solved by the following ([see here for the derivation](https://en.wikipedia.org/wiki/Linear_regression#Estimation_methods)):

 $$β = (X^\top X)^{-1} X^\top y$$